santiagovazquezff/circuit_fault_detection/README.md

 # Circuit Fault Detection with Machine Learning
+**Refer to main_report: for a more comprehensive report explaining the model in depth and a user guide for the demo.**

 This repository implements a machine learning pipeline to automatically classify faults in a simple non-inverting amplifier circuit.
 The model distinguishes between three circuit states: